 Cloudflare API v4 enables users to update DNS records programmatically, which makes Dynamic DNS (DDNS) implementation possible.
 I recently wrote a CLI tool called cf-ddns-cli in Node.js to update DNS A (IPv4) and AAAA (IPv6) records with your current IP address, and it's available in Windows, Mac and Linux.

 While using NVM on Linux, it loads Node.js and NPM from .bashrc in the home directory of your user.
-However, if you execute the command with sudo like sudo npm start it will result in sudo: npm: command not found since .bashrc of superuser is not managed by NVM.
+However, if you execute the command with sudo like sudo npm start it will result in sudo: npm: command not found since .bashrc of root is not managed by NVM.

 Managing Node.js versions on Linux is no longer a pain in the ass with NVM (Node Version Manager).
 It can install different versions of Node.js and NPM on a single machine, switch versions anytime you wish.
 And the best part is NVM is just a Bash script, truly a lightweight helper for both testing and production.

 Instead of using Telegram bot frameworks like telegraf.js and node-telegram-bot-api, I created a Telegram sender with less than 100 lines of code in Node.js to simply send notifications to myself.
 And there is nothing wrong with using a full-featured framework, but building your own is definitely easier to maintenance.

 I recently wrote a very simple IP address based rate limit module called rt-limit to throttle requests for this blog.
 Although rate limiting is more commonly done on reverse proxies like Nginx and Apache, being able to manage traffic on your own back-end server is always more flexible.